pgbackrest/pgbackrest/README.md

 ## feature backlog

+* Set backup dir name to date/time when backup completes (right after stop backup).
+This indicates the time from which recovery is possible.
+Right now the timestamp is from the beginning of the backup which can be misleading.

+* Store actual backup begin and end times in backup.manifest

 * Fix backup.manifest to not be a binary dump.

 * Move backups to be removed to temp before deleting.